git-town/git-town/CONTRIBUTING.md

 # How to contribute

-Everybody is welcome to help make Git Town better.
+We are a welcoming community and invite everybody to help make Git Town better.
+No matter how big or small your contribution, thank you!

 **I want to fix a bug or add a feature**